Helston: Schools

 Helston Community College has the most pupils in Cornwall.
-Its South Site building was formerly (1939-1972) Helston Grammar School.
+Its South Site building was formerly (1939–1972) Helston Grammar School.
 Formerly located at Penrose Road (which became the secondary modern school), the grammar school had a long history dating back to the 16th century.
 Derwent Coleridge was a headmaster there, and his pupils included Charles Kingsley, John Duke Coleridge, Richard Edmonds, Thomas Rowe Edmonds, John Rogers, Henry Trengrouse and James Trevenen.The further alumni are cited as Helston students in ODNB articles on them.
 Another former headmaster was the botanist and author Charles Alexander Johns (1843–47), who was also a former pupil.

 The School Houses in grammar school days were Coleridge, Kingsley and Tennyson.
 Alfred Tennyson's local connection was through his writing.

 Helston has three primary schools.
 These are Parc Eglos, St. Michael's and Nansloe.
 The catchment area of Helston Community College includes these and many other schools from the surrounding villages.
 There is also a primary school at Trannack.
-All four primary schools dance on Flora Day, as does Helston Community College.
+All three primary schools dance on Flora Day, as does Helston Community College.

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Redruth and local relay transmitters.

+Local radio stations are BBC Radio Cornwall, Heart West, Greatest Hits Radio South West, Pirate FM and Coast FM, a community based station.

+The town is served by the local newspapers, The West Briton and Falmouth Packet.

+Helston featured as the location for the 1996 Gremlin Interactive Windows PC title Realms of the Haunting.